-Lynda Carter enters her seventh decade this month…and she’s still the definitive Wonder Woman for legions of fans!
+Lynda Carter is now in her seventh decade…and she’s still the definitive Wonder Woman for legions of fans!

 Back in the 1970s, the place to see superheroes was on your TV.
 For three seasons, Carter spun and lassoed her way into viewers’ hearts as Diana Prince.
 Here are some Amaz(on)ing facts about the iconic actress…